- I. EXPLORING NEW LAND ON PHU QUOC ISLAND

+III.
 DISCOVER THE LIFE OF THE FISHERMAN LIVING NEAR RACH TRAM RIVER

 On a speedboat along this river, you can come to the fishing village and Rach Tram beach, where is different from the bustling crowded with many tourists and people living in fishing villages (Ham Ninh, Ganh Dau) or beaches (Long beach, Sao beach, Thom beach), there are few locals in Rach Tram, whose main job is fishing.
 Under the sand layer, the soil here also has mud from the forest flowing out through rivers and streams.
 It is difficult for them to build rafts to raise seafood.
 You will see the fishermen pulling their nets to catch fish right on the riverbank and feel the beauty of rustic labor on their faces.
 Their life is simple and sometimes challenging, but they always smile to welcome visitors.

 “Phu Quoc Island is easy to go but difficult to leave” is a saying that can describe the nostalgia of tourists when experiencing with these hospitable locals on this island.